nmcguinness/L8---OOP---Module-Content/notes/topics/t15_networking/t15_networking_supplement_dao_registry.md

 1. `DaoRegistry` is a plain holder with no logic.
 What design principle does that reflect?
 2. Why is the same `DaoRegistry` instance passed to every `ClientHandler` safe in a multithreaded server?
 3. What would break if `DaoRegistry` stored concrete types (`JdbcPlayerDao`) instead of interface types (`PlayerDao`)?
-4. At what point would you choose to introduce a service layer rather than keeping `DaoRegistry` alone?
-5. If you needed to support two different databases (e.g. MySQL for players, a mock for tests), which class would you change?
+4. If you needed to support two different databases (e.g. MySQL for players, a mock for tests), which class would you change?